Think about this:

 Avalon plans provide funeral plans where the costs of the funeral director are fixed at the current cost, as well as offer an allowance to cover third-party costs.
 Plans start from £17.76 per month.
 Plans include transport and preparation of the deceased, transport to the funeral home, and advice.
 They offer an allowance towards the cremation or cemetery fee, doctor’s fee, and minister’s fee.

 Dignity Funerals Service

 This company offers four prepaid funeral plans which will cover the funeral director fees.
 There are four plans on offer, which start at £2,795 or £14.70 monthly.
 Dignity makes a limousine for mourners is available in the two more upscale plans.
 All the plans will stay intact if you move.
 You will also be able to personalize some elements of the service, such as hymns and bible readings.

-All Age Co plans guarantee to cover the funeral services costs specified in your plan and offers flexibility.
-They pay the funeral director’s fee and celebrant’s fee.
+All-Age Co plans guarantee to cover the costs of the funeral services specified in your plan and offer flexibility.
+They pay the funeral director’s fee and the celebrant’s fee.
 Care of the deceased and advice is included.
 The plans start from £2,770 or £14.57 per month.